johnsetzer/yerf/README.md

 - Namespaced events
 - Every sample is a key/value pair that can easily be injected into any tool.
 - A Sample with a given key can only be recorded once to ease logistics and to keep one client from skewing results by reporting an event many times.
+- Total missuses of the yerf, such as forgetting a required parameter, will throw an exception; but subtle runtime errors, like stopping a sample twice will call the onError() callback.

 #Samples
 Samples consist of a key, a delta, a start time, an end time, and a state.
 Most sample methods return themselves so they can be chained together.